AMReX-Codes/amrex/Docs/sphinx_tutorials/source/AMR_Tutorial.rst

 Advection_AmrCore: This tutorial contains an AMR advection code that advects a single scalar field with a velocity field that is specified on faces.
+It is written entirely in C++, can be built in 2D or 3D and run with the same inputs file,

-It is an AMReX based code designed to run in parallel using MPI/OMP.
+It is an AMReX-based code designed to run in parallel using MPI+X, where X may be OMP for multicore machines and CUDA for hybrid CPU/GPU architectures.

 This example uses source code from the amrex/Src/Base, Boundary, and AmrCore directories.